Self-triggered Stabilization of Discrete-time Linear Systems with Quantized State Measurements: Introduction

 Quantized event-triggered control has become an active research topic in recent years; see, e.g., \cite{Garcia2013, Li2016ETC, Tanwani2016ETC ,Du2017,Liu2018ETC, Abdelrahim2019,Wang2021} and the references therein.
 However, there has been relatively little work on quantized self-triggered control.
-A consensus protocol with a self-triggered and quantized communication policy has been proposed for multi-agent systems in \cite{Persis2013,Matsume2020}, but these systems differ significantly from the models we study.
+A consensus protocol with a quantized self-triggered communication policy has been proposed for multi-agent systems in \cite{Persis2013,Matsume2021}, but these systems differ significantly from the models we study.
 Sum-of-absolute-values optimization has been employed for self-triggered control with discrete-valued inputs in \cite{Ikeda2016}.
 In \cite{Zhou2018STC}, self-triggered and event-triggered control with input and output quantization has been studied.
-However, the self-triggering mechanisms proposed in \cite{Ikeda2016,Zhou2018STC} use the non-quantized measurements, which would remove difficulties present in the computation of sampling times.
-Many technical tools are commonly employed for quantized control and self-triggered control.
-This is because analyzing implementation-induced errors plays a crucial role in both the research areas.
+However, the self-triggering mechanisms proposed in \cite{Ikeda2016,Zhou2018STC} need the non-quantized measurements, which would remove difficulties present in the computation of sampling times.
+Many technical tools are commonly used for quantized control and self-triggered control.
+This is because analyzing implementation-induced errors plays a crucial role in both research areas.
 Hence coupling these two research areas is quite natural.

-The main contribution of this paper is to develop a joint design method of an encoding scheme and a self-triggering mechanism for networked control systems shown in Fig.~\ref{fig:closed_loop}.
+In this note, we consider the networked control system shown in Fig.~\ref{fig:closed_loop} and assume that the system is stable when no quantization or self-triggering sampling is performed.
+Our main contribution is to develop a joint design method of an encoding scheme and a self-triggering mechanism for stabilization.
 The proposed encoding and self-triggering strategy has the following advantageous features: \begin{itemize} \item The proposed self-triggering mechanism determines sampling times from the quantized state, unlike the self-triggering mechanisms developed in \cite{Ikeda2016,Zhou2018STC} that use the original (non-quantized) state.
 Due to this property, we do not need to install the self-triggering mechanism at the sensors.
 Therefore, the proposed encoding and self-triggering strategy is applicable to the scenario in which the sensors do not have computational resources enough to determine sampling times by self-triggering mechanisms; see also \cite{Akashi2018} for the computational issue of self-triggered control.

 \item In the proposed encoding scheme, an individual sensor encodes its measurement data without information from other sensors.
 In contrast, the existing scheme proposed in \cite{Zhou2018STC} has to collect measurement data from all sensors in one place.
 This issue does not arise in the previous study \cite{Ikeda2016} because it considers only input quantization for single-input systems.
 The distributed architecture allows the proposed encoding scheme to be applied to systems with spatially distributed sensors. \end{itemize}